matrix-org/areweoidcyet/index.md

 ### Homeservers

+For a homeserver to work in the new world it needs to implement the following:

 | **Requirement**                                                                                  | **Relevant specs**                                                                  |             | **Synapse**                                                                                                     | **Dendrite** |
 | ------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------- | ----------- | --------------------------------------------------------------------------------------------------------------- | ------------ |
 | Advertise OP to be used in /.well-known/matrix/client                                            | <a href="https://github.com/matrix-org/matrix-spec-proposals/pull/2965">MSC2965</a> | REQUIRED    | ✅                                                                                                              | ❌           |